 The reversal of prefix plates, with the year identifying letter at the end of the number plate (3 letters, 1, 2 or 3 numbers, then a year identifying letter), this format begin with A reg back in 1963, and ran until 1982 when they were superseded by the prefix reg format.
 These plates are now only available via auction, from private sellers or from the stock that National Numbers have.

-The latest DVLA number plates, often described as newstyle plates have taken a lot of getting used to as they look so different.
-Briefly, they consist of two area identifier letters followed by the year they were issued, lastly, three random letters are allocated.
-Feel free to use out website to make your own plate as we have specially adapted it for prefix plate searches and new-style DVLA number plates.
+The latest DVLA number plates, often described as 'New style' plates, have taken a lot of getting used to as they look so different.
+Briefly, they consist of 2 area identifier letters followed by a 2 digit number that represents the year they were issued, lastly, 3 random letters are allocated.
+With each new series making available around 8 million new letter/number combinations, and one of these being released every 6 months, the pot of available registrations has swollen massively!
+You can make your own number plate in this format - we have 47,120,594 DVLA number plates currently available.

 Give our number plate search a try - all the types of DVLA number plates we have discussed are represented here as well as other search suggestions.
 If you prefer, by all means give our friendly sales staff a call on 01642 363738 to help find your ideal number plate.